 speaker

 Lisa Walter

-Great, thank you Céline.
-And maybe just one last one on Cephovery.
+Great.
+Thank you, CJ.
+And maybe just one last one on syphomory.
 I can't help it.
-I'm just wondering if you can give us any more color on the X-US plans.
-For instance, you know, how is the progress in Australia and how is conversations with regulators and progressing in Canada, UK, and Switzerland?
+I'm just wondering if you can give us any more color on the ex-US plans.
+For instance, how is the launch progressing in Australia, and how have conversations with regulators been progressing in Canada, UK, and Switzerland?
 Any color here would be helpful.
 Thank you so much.

+speaker